Go to My Ireland

 Local flavours

-The Salty Dog Hotel & Bistro serves vegan and veggie-friendly food, pasta, pub grub and Asian dishes to suit any taste.
+The Nines restaurant, bar and boutique hotel serves vegan and veggie-friendly food, pasta, pub grub and Asian dishes to suit any taste.

 Pub-wise, don’t miss Donegan’s for hearty portions of fish and chips, flavoursome burgers and steak dinners.
 For a quirky pub experience, stop by The Rabbit Rooms and tuck into hickory-smoked ribs, Strangford Lough mussels and seafood pie.